 Johnny Collett is the assistant secretary in the Office of Special Education and Rehabilitative Services at the United States Department of Education.
 In this capacity, he serves as the advisor to the U.S. education secretary on matters related to the education of children and youth with disabilities, as well as employment for youth and adults with disabilities.
 The mission of his office is to improve early childhood, educational, and employment outcomes, and to raise expectations for all people with disabilities, their families, their communities, and the nation.

 Prior to joining the department, Collett served as the program director of special education outcomes at the Council of Chief State School Officers.
 Collett also served at the Kentucky Department of Education as the state's special education director, as an assistant division director, and as an exceptional children consultant.

-Collett, a former high school special education teacher and church pastor, graduated from Georgetown College in Georgetown, Kentucky in 2005 with a Master of Arts in education.
+Collett, a former high school special education teacher, graduated from Georgetown College in Georgetown, Kentucky in 2005 with a Master of Arts in education.
 In 1994, he graduated with a bachelor's degree from Clear Creek Baptist Bible College and in 1991 he received an associate degree from Southeast Community College, at that time a part of the University of Kentucky college system.
 Collett also holds a certification in learning and behavior disorders from Kentucky.